kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/readme.md

 ## Overview

-This code generates German example sentences and translates them into your target language.
+This code generates German example sentences, using the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en), and translates them into your target language.
 The input is file with a list of words ( one word per line).
 To use it you must have either a DEEPL account or a Microsoft Azure account.

+**Note:** The [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en) provides example sentences in other languages besides German.

 ## Requriements

 It uses:

-- the REST API of the University of Leipzig Corpora Collection (which is free)
+- the REST API of the University of [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en) (which is free)

 - [Azure Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) (which is not free)